 Bring the water up to boiling point then turn to a simmer, put a timer on for 6 minutes if you like a bit of squidgy in the centre, 7 minutes if you like them cooked through.
 As soon as they are cooked drain off the hot water.

 Then, the most important part is to cool them rapidly under cold running water.
 Let the cold tap run over them for about 1 minute, then leave them in cold water till they're cool enough to handle - about 2 minutes.

-Once you've mastered the art of boiling eggs you can serve them in a variety of ways, and one of my favourites is in a curry.
+Once you've mastered the art of boiling eggs you can serve them in a variety of ways.

 Peeling hard-boiled eggs

 The best way to do this is to first tap the eggs all over to crack the shells, then hold each egg under a slow trickle of running water as you peel the shell off, starting at the wide end.